Advanced-Post-List/advanced-post-list/advanced-post-list/readme.txt

 * Upgraded core functions.

 == Upgrade Notice ==

+= 0.3.b9 =
+Beta Version.
+Candidate for Stable Release (0.3.0).
+If upgrading from 0.2, make sure you back up the plugin data and/or website.

 = 0.3.b8 =
 Beta Version.
 If upgrading from 0.2, make sure you back up the plugin data and/or